 - Chronic kidney disease

-- Multiple sclerosis
+- Multiple sclerosis (MS)

-- Treatments for prostate cancer or enlarged prostate
+- Certain treatments for prostate cancer or enlarged prostate

 - Injury to the penis, spinal cord, prostate, bladder, or pelvis